EllieLui/Simple-Python-Snipe-Bot/README.md

-This uses discord.py download it this is my first real code in github so enjoy
+This uses discord.py download it, this is my first real code in github so enjoy